SpeechPathology.com Phone: 800-242-5183

 Course: #8872Level: Intermediate1.5 Hours

-This course will review case studies of individuals who use augmentative/alternative communication (AAC).
+This course reviews case studies of individuals who use augmentative/alternative communication (AAC).
 Participants will learn how to apply knowledge of communication independence levels, a continuum of goals, and evidence-based intervention strategies in order to determine appropriate plans for treatment.

 Presenters